PanKarton/zlobek-krasnystaw/README.md

 - Website simplifies communication between parents and the nursery and vice versa
 - The aim of the project was to gain commercial experience in working with a real client and solving their problems, domain and hosting purchase, and real deployment.
 - Website is fully accessible meeting WCAG 2.1 standards
+- Owner can easily add/remove/edit news posts and gallery and easily change data like contact info, layette list, staff list, pricing or day schedule

 ## Technologies Used - What's inside?